BstLabs/py-dynacli/docs/todo-app/task/task-clear.md

 ```

-The actual implementation is similar to the original blog post, here we are intentionally using decorator as a prompt:
+The actual implementation is similar to the original blog post, here we are intentionally using a decorator as a prompt:

 ```py title="task/clear.py"
 from functools import wraps